When I edit a book, this is how I work:

 THE INITIAL EDIT: Before I read through the manuscript, one chapter at a time, I typically do my own set of preliminaries, which involves heavy use of the find/replace function and common error words.
 Believe it or not, most authors make the same types of mistakes to one degree or another, and getting the prelims out of the way right off the bat makes for an easier first-round edit.

 I correct typos, misspellings, apostrophes, and misused words (there/they're/their; your/you're; to/two/too; then/than, etc.).
-Homophones and possessives are tougher for some people than for others, I gather.
+Homophones and possessives are tougher for some people than for others, and that's okay, because I'm good at them.

 I adjust phrasing in order to make something clearer.
 I add commas when it makes a difference.
 I am an unapologetic fan of the Oxford comma for clarity.

-I will gently and lovingly stop you from writing, "Youth in Asia" when you really mean, "euthanasia."
-Yes, I've read things like this in published books, and it makes me laugh (or cry) every time.
-I once read a book in which the main character shouted, "Ludacris!" [an American rapper] when I'm fairly sure the author intended to use the word, "Ludicrous!" [when something is absolutely laughable].
-The irony did not escape me there.
-That same book had a judge banging his "gabble," rather than a "gavel," as most other judges tend to prefer for courtroom use.
-I've edited books that have a "jester" instead of a "gesture," as well as other wrong word usage (emulate v. emanate, imply v. infer, to name but a few).
+I've read some funny things in published books, and it makes me laugh (or cry) every time.
+I once read a (published) book in which the main character shouted, "Ludacris!" [an American rapper] when I'm fairly sure the author intended to use the word, "Ludicrous!" [when something is absolutely laughable].

 I then send the manuscript back to the author for approval of the first round of edits.
 This is the opportunity to make any changes suggested or needed.
 If a manuscript is in need of heavy editing, I tend to work with frequent author contact because major, sometimes structural, adjustments are being made.
 Issues are dealt with right away, before further work is done.